erincodes/hexaco-personality-viz/README.md

 ## Description:

-### This project is based on data from the HEXACO psychological assessment tool.
+### This project is based on data from the HEXACO psychological assessment tool (https://hexaco.org/).
 The HEXACO acronym comes from these six major dimensions of personality measured: Honesty-Humility, Emotionality, eXtraversion, Agreeableness (versus Anger), Conscientiousness, and Openness to Experience.

 ### The survey consists of 100 questions, each mapped to one of the six personality dimensions.
 Respondents rate each question on a 5-point Likert scale, from 1 (strongly disagree) to 5 (strongly agree).